 - Is the form signed?
 And is that signature valid and legible?

 - Are the items or services documented in writing?

 - Is a medical opinion given in writing for why the item or service is prescribed?

-- Is that correct, updated code used in the claim?
+- Is a correct, updated code used in the claim?

 - Does that code correspond to the diagnosis or treatment in the claim?

-One of the most common reasons for a TPE audit is that claims lacked documentation showing that the treatment was “medically necessary.”
+One of the most common reasons for a TPE audit is that claims lack documentation of the medical necessity of treatment.
 Improving documentation and signature practices can help healthcare organizations capture medical necessity in their claims.

-Healthcare organizations should ensure documentation is in place that defines the patient’s problems, comorbidities, differential diagnosis, treatment, and risk factors.
-These items contribute to defining “medical necessity.”
-Healthcare organizations should review electronic health record (EHR) workflow to ensure that organizations are capturing all necessary components of documentation and signature requirements.
+Healthcare organizations should ensure that documentation is in place that defines the patient’s problems, comorbidities, differential diagnosis, treatment and risk factors.
+Those items contribute to defining medical necessity.
+Healthcare organizations should review their electronic health record (EHR) workflow to ensure that they are capturing all necessary components of documentation and signature requirements.

 Healthcare organizations can challenge TPE claim denials and TPE overpayments through the regular Medicare appeals process.
-There are five rounds of appeals in the Medicare appeals process, and the TPE audit does not change that process.
+There are five rounds of appeals in the process and the TPE audit does not change that process.
 A brief overview of the Medicare appeals process can be found here.
 Claim denials overturned on appeal will be taken into consideration in subsequent rounds of the TPE review process.

 Your MagMutual medical professional liability policy’s Regulatory Benefit potentially covers both responding to and defending TPE audits.
 To confirm coverage, please submit an incident report form.